arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 end
 ```

-But there are some problems problems:
+But there are some problems:

 * another developer might forget to call `super` in a class constructor to trigger `AggregateRoot#initialize` and `@unpublished_events` will be `nil`.